 God’s Word says that He is not only an understanding Father, but One we can approach confidently when we need help (Hebrews 4:16).
 We are also told in Scripture that, as His children, we can ask Him for anything (1 John 5:14-15).
 Jesus described His perfect heavenly Father by comparing Him to the good parents we think are: “If you then, being evil, know how to give good gifts to your children, how much more will your Father who is in heaven give what is good to those who ask Him!”
 (Matthew 7:11).
 God is not like the father you might have had.
 He is perfect and good in every way.

 4. He allows us to possess His good nature.

 Although God knows no one can compare to Him, He is not a selfish, egotistical God who wants no one else to be like Him.
 It is His goal that we be just like His Son (Romans 8: 29).
 God actually allows us to share in His virtue and goodness by imparting His nature to us through the indwelling power of the Holy Spirit.

 According to Galatians 5:22-23, we can, through His spirit living in us, possess and display the characteristics of love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.
 That is a good God who shares the best part of Himself with us.

 Which of these reasons is the most meaningful to you today?
 I’d love to know in the comment section below.
-(And watch for “Five More Reasons We Know God is Good” in next week’s blog.)
+(And watch for “Four More Reasons We Know God is Good” in next week’s blog.)